Ohio county says nearly 50,000 voters received wrong ballots

 The news of the incorrect ballots brought renewed focus on an election seeing an unprecedented number of absentee ballot requests, spurred by the coronavirus pandemic and concerns about in-person voting.

-On Tuesday, Ohio's elections chief announced that Ohio's 88 elections boards had a record number of absentee ballot applications.
-Republican Secretary of State Frank LaRose said 2,154,235 applications had been received — more than double the 1,091,188 absentee ballots applications at the same time four years ago.
+On Tuesday, Ohio’s elections chief announced that Ohio’s 88 elections boards received a record number of absentee ballot applications.
+Republican Secretary of State Frank LaRose said 2,154,235 applications had been received — more than double the 1,091,188 absentee ballot applications at the same time four years ago.

+LaRose said Friday that while the Franklin County board made “a serious mistake,” the county was working hard to fix it.
+LaRose noted Ohio’s elections boards are bipartisan to ensure fair elections.

+“The bottom line is this: Ohioans can be assured — we will have a safe, secure, and accurate election,” LaRose said in a statement.